weaveworks-guides/weave-kubernetes-coreos-azure/README.md

 Two single-core nodes are certainly not enough for a production system.
 In this section you will scale the cluster by adding several larger nodes.

-Open another terminal window on your machine and change to the working directory: `guides/kubernetes/azure`
+Open another terminal window on your machine and change to the working directory: `weave-kubernetes-coreos-azure`

 First, set the size of new VMs: